goldstack/goldstack/workspaces/docs/docs/templates/static-website-aws/about.md

-This module provides a simple static website that is deployed on a global [CloudFront](https://aws.amazon.com/cloudfront/) CDN provided by AWS.
+This template provides a simple static website that is deployed on a global [CloudFront](https://aws.amazon.com/cloudfront/) CDN provided by AWS.